reticpy/retic/README.md

 # Retic

-Retic is a framework for creating solutions in Python.
+Retic is a framework for Python.

 Designed to attack the following points in software development: